 Bomb The Bass

-Bomb The Bass: Pioneers of UK Electronic Music
+Bomb The Bass: Pioneers of UK Electronic and Dance Music

 Bomb The Bass is the pioneering electronic music project of British producer and DJ Tim Simenon.
-Emerging from London in the late 1980s, the project became a cornerstone of the UK's dance and sampling culture, achieving major chart success with its genre-blending debut single.
+Originating from London, the project achieved a landmark UK chart success with its 1988 debut single "Beat Dis," which reached number two and became a defining record of the UK's electronic dance explosion.

 Early career